Scandltd/storm-petrel/file-snapshot-infrastructure/README.md

 #### No Use Case Id in Test Method Parameters

 If a test method does not have `useCaseId` parameter name and no method parameter marked by [UseCaseIdAttribute](Scand.StormPetrel.FileSnapshotInfrastructure/Attributes/UseCaseIdAttribute.cs), then File Snapshot Infrastructure code treats `useCaseId` as empty in snapshot baseline file or folder names.

+### By Specific Framework
+Below are the most notable frameworks (though not an exhaustive list what Storm Petrel can support) and test example references for them.

+#### Windows Forms .NET
+See test examples in [WinFormsTest](Test.Integration.WinFormsAppTest/WinFormsTest.cs).

+#### WPF .NET
+See test examples in [WpfTest](Test.Integration.WpfAppTest/WpfTest.cs).

 ## Getting Started
 To utilize File Snapshot Infrastructure in a test .NET project: